ks-avinash/aws-lambda-function/README.md

 # aws-lambda-function

-This code will do the following tasks
+This code will do the following Data Ingestion steps

 - Download the excel file from the link